Legal Frontiers In 2024

 There are a few intersecting trends that have been combined in the recent past, all of which are expected to come to a head in the coming months & years.
 Firstly, the increasing complexity & uncertainty in business, combined with the resultant complexity of agreements and contracts is one key trend.
 Management tries to cover all eventualities in the contracts given the complex business atmosphere, resulting in complex multi-tiered contractual obligations on all parties.
 This naturally increases slippages in obligations and resulting disputes.

 The second trend is the rapidly evolving regulatory landscape on various aspects impacting business, like competition, privacy, data security, business regulations and barriers, international trade agreements and more.
 Keeping track of all of these is fast becoming a serious challenge.
 The third allied trend is business failures, partnership breakdowns, rising economic concerns & geopolitical concerns.
 And the fourth intersecting trend has been a pandemic-induced spate of gut-wrenching business changes, for example, supply chain disruptions.
+In addition, a fifth related trend has been rising employee and consumer activism that has gone onto a formalised dispute in many industries and markets.
+But perhaps the most challenging trend is the rising incidence of coordinated and simultaneous disputes, at times across jurisdictions.
+The net result of these six intersecting trends has been to catapult matter management into increasing relevance.

 The winds of change